-You can use as little as 1/2oz. of Doodoo Voodoo Concentrate per quart of warm water or as much as 2oz. per quart.
-For many situations, particularly on hard surfaces, we recommend that you blend your first mixture at the 1/2 ounce strength, then bump up the amount of Concentrate in subsequent batches if you deem it necessary, but only after you've let the treated areas dry fully.
-For regular, maintenance cleaning on hard surfaces that aren't horribly stinky, you can weaken your mixture to just 1/2 or 1oz. of Doodoo Voodoo Concentrate per gallon of warm water (which generally shouldn't leave any discernible residue).
+Use 1/4oz. to 1oz.
+(7.5 to 30cc/ml) SUPER Concentrate (vs. 1/2oz. to 2oz. of retail Concentrate) per quart of warm water.
+For many situations, particularly on hard surfaces, we recommend that you blend your first mixture at a weaker strength, then bump up the amount of SUPER Concentrate or Concentrate in subsequent batches if you deem it necessary, but only after you've let the treated areas dry fully.
+For regular, maintenance cleaning on hard surfaces, you can weaken your mixture to as little as 1/4oz. of Doodoo Voodoo SUPER Concentrate (or 1/2oz.
+Concentrate) per gallon of warm water (which generally shouldn't leave any discernible residue).
 Let the area air dry after mopping or wiping.